raspberrypilearning/zombie-apocalypse-map/en/step_9.md

 ![Add code to log to the console](images/console-log.png)

-+ Here is some code to log a message to the console:
++ Here is some code that will make the console log a message:

 ```JavaScript
 console.log("You clicked the map");